planetlabs/planet-client-python/docs/cli/cli-orders.md

 planet orders request PSScene analytic_sr_udm2 --name "My first Order" --id 20220605_124027_64_242b \
  > request-1.json
 ```

+Note that `\` just tells the command-line to treat the next line as the same one.
+It's used here so it's
+easier to read, but you can still copy and paste the full line into your command-line and it should work.

 This saves the above JSON in a file called `request-1.json`